 Granted, these are a bit of a challenge to make, but they are well worth it.
 However, I often freeze some of my croissant dough for use at a later stage, which then makes cronuts a quicker and easier affair!

-To save time, and for an easier cronut, you can make a very good shortcut version using the quicker croissant dough recipe I sometime use: it might not give quite the layers and lightness that you get with a traditional croissant dough, but it does give very good results indeed.
+To save time, and for an easier but no less spectacular cronut, you can make a very good shortcut version using the quicker croissant dough recipe I sometime use: it might not give quite the layers and lightness that you get with a traditional croissant dough, but it does give very good results indeed.

 You can make almost any flavour: one of my other favourites is passionfruit and vanilla cronuts.